 In addition to the compulsory Year 1 field class in the UK, students have the choice of a Year 2 field class to a European destination ranging from European cities to Mediterranean landscapes.
 A significant number of students also choose to take an optional field class in their final year, and our Iceland field trip is particularly popular.

-Fieldwork is also an increasingly important component of many modules, from GIS mapping on the University campus to exploring the causes and consequences of flooding in the Loddon catchment.
+Fieldwork is also an increasingly important component of many modules, from GIS mapping on the University campus to exploring other real-world settings in the UK and abroad.